HIsarna ironmaking process: Pilot plant

 In 2010 the HIsarna pilot plant was constructed at Tata Steel IJmuiden.
 The pilot plant has a capacity of producing 65,000 tons of pig iron per year.
 A first campaign of experiments was completed in spring 2011, which was followed by three more successful experimental campaigns.
 The second and third campaign were co-financed by the Research Fund for Coal and Steel (RFCS).
 The fourth campaign finished in June 2014.
 The fifth campaign started in the autumn of 2017.
-This project is part funded by the Horizon 2020 Framework Programme from the EU, as part of the second Sustainable Industry Low Carbon (SILC-II) funding round.
+This project was part funded by the Horizon 2020 Framework Programme from the EU, as part of the second Sustainable Industry Low Carbon (SILC-II) funding round.

+In 2021 the sixth HIsarna campaign was started.
+By 2023 the pilot plant had produced a total of 12 000 tonnes of liquid hot metal and the longest continuous run was 19.5 days.

 Process

 The HIsarna process is a smelting reduction process with two directly coupled process stages in which the production of liquid pig iron takes place.

 It is a combination of a Cyclone Converter Furnace (CCF) which is placed above the Smelting Reduction Vessel (SRV), forming a continuous, once through process.
 The HIsarna plant is shaped like a wine bottle: a "bottle" at the bottom and a thin "neck" at the top.
 The geometry of this furnace causes a cyclone to form in the neck when the crushed iron ore is injected into this cyclone together with oxygen (so oxygen is injected at the top rather than at the bottom).
-The temperature in the cyclone causes a dissociation reaction to take place so that coal, introduced immediately after, reduces iron ore to iron.
+The high temperature in the cyclone causes the iron ore to melt and partly pre-reduce to FeO.

-The molten iron droplets then drip down the furnace wall to the place where the "neck" widens into the "bottle".
+These molten and pre-reduced iron ore droplets then drip down the furnace wall to the place where the "neck" widens into the "bottle".
 Here the droplets fall from the wall into the molten slag, which sits on top of the liquid iron bath in the bottom of the furnace.
-Between the cyclone and the slag layer, oxygen is injected through water cooled lances to generate heat by partly combusting the gasses being released from the final reduction reaction step that takes place in the slag.
+Between the cyclone and the slag layer, oxygen is injected through water cooled lances to generate heat by partly combusting the gases (mainly CO) being released from the final reduction reaction step that takes place in the slag.
 Powder coal is injected into the slag layer, again through water cooled lances.
 The reduction reaction now continues "as normal" in the bottom of the furnace, with the partially reduced iron ore further reducing to regular pig iron and the whole separating into two molten layers (a top layer of slag and a bottom layer of molten pig iron).
 Both layers can be tapped individually and the pig iron can be used immediately in the remainder of the basic oxygen steelmaking process.